Toronto streetcar system loops: Distillery Loop

 Distillery is an anticlockwise loop.
 It is the eastern terminus of the 504A King route, on the east side of Cherry Street opposite Distillery Lane in the Distillery District.
 The Distillery Loop is at the southern end of the Cherry Street branch, which has a junction with the King Street line at its northern end.
 With the junction, the Distillery Loop can turn cars coming from either direction along King Street.
 The loop opened on June 19, 2016.

 Dufferin Gate Loop

-Dufferin Gate is an anticlockwise loop northwest of Dufferin Street and the Gardiner Expressway.
+Dufferin Gate is an anticlockwise loop northwest of Dufferin Street and the Gardiner Expressway, and is the terminus of the 504B King streetcars.
 A loop-the-loop manoeuvre is possible.
-During the Canadian National Exhibition, this loop provides access to the west end of Exhibition Place via the Dufferin Gates, and is the terminus of the 504B King streetcars.
+The loop is adjacent to the Dufferin Gates entrance of Exhibition Place.

 Earlscourt Loop

 Earlscourt is a clockwise loop southwest of St. Clair Avenue and Lansdowne Avenue, located at 43°40′32.5″N 79°27′03.4″W. It is a possible turnback point for westbound 512 St. Clair streetcars and former terminus for 512L St. Clair streetcars.
 Streetcars from St. Clair in either direction can turn southbound on Lansdowne to enter the loop, and exit onto St. Clair eastbound.

 A cabin is provided for drivers.
 Northbound 47A Lansdowne buses use the loop as a regularly scheduled turnback point.